About us Find us Contact us Useful links

 Arthritis and Pain

 It is not clear where pain in osteoarthritis comes from.
-Worn out articulating surfaces, which are often blamed for the onset of arthritis, do not hurt as articular cartilage is aneural and avascular.
-However, the supporting subchondral bone is the most likely source of pain, not only on weight bearing but also at rest, because of local intra-osseous hypertension and venous congestion.
+Worn out articulating surfaces, which are often blamed for the onset of arthritis, do not hurt as articular cartilage is aneural and avascular (which is not entirely true).
+However, the supporting subchondral bone is the most likely source of pain, not only on weight bearing but also at rest, possibly because of local intra-osseous hypertension and venous congestion.
 Swollen joints also hurt because of the distension of the joint lining (synovium).

 In athletes and younger adults who do not have osteoarthritis, traumatic knee injuries produce high signal MRI lesions in the medullary space extending to subcortical bone (bone bruising and bone marrow oedema).
 These lesions are thought to represent contusions within the bone marrow and have been correlated with the occurrence of pain in athletes.
 Bone marrow lesions that are similar in appearance to those contusions have been noted in patients with knee osteoarthritis, but their association with the occurrence of pain in this disease is unknown.
 Felson and collaborators have reported that bone marrow lesions on MRI are strongly associated with the presence of pain in knee osteoarthritis.